p5-search-engine

 Job 1

-Paste this code into map1.py to parse the HTML documents the same way as the instructor solution.
+Paste this code into map1.py to parse the HTML documents and get the doc ID in the same way as the instructor solution.
 It uses BeautifulSoup for HTML parsing and removes extra newlines.
-It computes the document IDs by hashing the document content using the sha512 algorithm, similar to password hashing in Project 2.

 # FIXME shebang